jlkendrick/jlkendrick/README.md

 ## Hello there 👋

-- 🔭 I’m currently working on Court Vision
+- 🔭 I’m currently working on Dirvana and Court Vision
 - 🌱 I’m currently learning a lot
 - 👯 I’m looking to collaborate on any of my projects
 - 💬 Ask me about fantasy basketball